DangoTeam/dango/README.md

   <h1 align="center">Dango</h1>
 </p>

-# Dango!

 A future shell created in C, quick and easy to be installed.

 It will be updated, added new features and plugins, refactored and optimized.